Skip to Content

 StabilityChanges due to precessionFixed in space

-Precession period~111,772 yearsNone (fixed)
+Precession period~67,063 yearsNone (fixed)

 Best forShort-term calculationsLong-term dynamics

-A planet’s inclination measured against the ecliptic depends on both the planet’s own tilt to the invariable plane and Earth’s tilt to the invariable plane.
-Since both are oscillating at different rates, the ecliptic inclination varies in complex ways.
+A planet’s ecliptic inclination depends on both the planet’s tilt to the invariable plane and Earth’s tilt to the invariable plane — both oscillating at different rates, hence the complex appearance.
 The J2000 values below are the JPL-observed targets used in the ascending node calibration:

-PlanetEcliptic J2000Approx.
-RangeNotes
+PlanetEcliptic J2000Approx. rangeNotes

 Mercury7.005°~5.0° – 8.5°Highest inclination values